Join for FREE

 Similar Species

 Europe, especially south and central Europe, wintering to north Africa.
-As a breeding bird almost confined to Europe where breeds in very scattered localities mainly in the south-east, and in central Turkey.
-Regular colonies on the Black Sea, chiefly in the Dobruja area of Romania and around the Crimea, at freshwater lakes in southern Russia and also in northern Greece and Central Anatolia.
-However, this species has undergone a dramatic range expansion in recent decades.
+As a breeding bird almost confined to Europe where breeds in large colonies mainly in the south-east, and in central Turkey.
+The main colonies (over 300,000 pairs in total) are on the northern Black Sea coasts, chiefly in the Dobruja area of Romania, around the Crimea, and at freshwater lakes in southern Russia, with smaller colonies also in northern Greece and central Anatolia.

 After breeding most are coastal, although some feed on grasslands some distance inland